MamaiTheCoder/alx-low_level_programming/0x08-recursion/README.md

 | 100-is_palindrome.c | Returns 1 if a string is a palindrome and 0 if not. |
 | 101-wildcmp.c | Compares two strings and returns 1 if the strings can be considered identical, otherwise return 0. |
 ## Footnotes
-Indentation has been done by clickin on the tab once [^1].
-The main function is in a separate file form the targeted function [^2].
-The executable files are included in the project [^3].
+Indentation has been done by clickin on the tab once. [^1] The main function is in a separate file form the targeted function. [^2] The executable files are included in the project. [^3]